 Is income from overtime, second jobs, bonuses, and commissions considered “income?”

-What is not considered income under the income-sharing guidelines?
+What’s not considered income under the income-sharing guidelines?

 The guidelines also do not consider as income “benefits and income received by the parent for other children in the household.”

-I am self employed and have overhead expenses.
+I am self-employed and have overhead expenses.
 Can I deduct from my gross income my overhead expenses?

-Illinois law defines the net income from the operation of a business.
+The Illinois support guidelines define net income from the operation of a business.
 This means gross receipts minus ordinary and necessary expenses required to carry on the trade or business.
-Just as the law defines income broadly, it defines a business broadly.
-It applies to:
+An ordinary expense is one that’s common and accepted in the industry.

 - sole proprietorships,